 Root decay usually caused by fungi favored by overwatering, root damage, drought stress or poor soil conditions. • Affected trees often wilt, even with ample soil moisture, and display dieback and leaf discoloration.

 Image 5367245: William Jacobi, Colorado State University, Bugwood.org Image 1193003: Dean Morewood, Health Canada, Bugwood.org Image 5334046: Charles Hoysa, Virginia Cooperative Extension, Bugwood.org Image 5379740: Andrej Kunca, National Forest Centre - Slovakia, Bugwood.org Image 1455016: Whitney Cranshaw, Colorado State University, Bugwood.org Image 5383247: John H. Ghent, USDA Forest Service, Bugwood.org Image 2187069: Joseph LaForest, University of Georgia, Bugwood.org Image 5357472: Howard F. Schwartz, Colorado State University, Bugwood.org Image 5179083: GB Edwards,

 Trees can be a danger to people and property.
 While mature healthy trees add value to a property, it is important to inspect them in order...

 Tree pests can be a nuisance, especially in spring.
-Learn what pests are out there, how to spot them and how to get rid of them in order to...
+Insecticide for trees is an effective deterrent.
+Learn what pests are out there, how to...